-For the masters program in biotechnology, admission costs are free for both residency students and international students.
-Students are required to find their own housing and provide for outside necessities, but the actual education process is free, to encourage high performers looking to study in the best locations to apply.
+For the master's program in biotechnology, admission costs are free for both residency students and international students.
+Students are required to find their housing and provide for outside necessities, but the actual education process is free, to encourage high performers looking to study in the best locations to apply.
 The average cost of living, which includes accommodation, expenses, food, travel and insurance, typically comes to around $800 (close to £700).
-Students are not allowed to study part-time in this specific program; only full time applicants are accepted.
+Students are not allowed to study part-time in this specific program; only full-time applicants are accepted.

-A top university in Germany that offers degrees in higher education for biotechnology is Univeristat Bonn.
-Univeristat Bonn is one of the top research universities in the world.
-The university's program for biotechnology began in 2004 and has been growing strong ever since.
+A top university in Germany that offers degrees in higher education for biotechnology is Universitat Bonn.
+Universitat Bonn is one of the top research universities in the world.

 A typical masters degree in biotechnology lasts for about two years total; four total semesters, including an in-depth practicum or research internship.
-Programs offer experience in identification, characterization and production of components in biological organisms.
-Each program offered in Germany provides some type of practicum or in-field experience to conduct further study in specific areas.
+Programs offer experience in identification, characterization, and production of components in biological organisms.
+Each program offered in Germany provides some practicum or in-field experience to conduct further study in specific areas.

-Once programs are completed, students studying biotechnology have a multitude of options for future careers.
+Once the program is completed, students studying biotechnology have a multitude of options for future careers.
 Most employment is focused in the field of research and studies, continuing knowledge growth to create better products.
-Graduates can enter fields focused on food, environmental studies, pharmaceutical and medicine; they can participate in product testing, development, control, research and development.
-With recent growth in the past five to ten years, biotechnology companies have expanded and utilize Germany as their home locations due to ample research and testing facilities.
+Graduates can enter areas focused on food, environmental studies, pharmaceutical, and medicine; they can participate in product testing, development, control, research, and development.
+With the recent growth in the past five to ten years, biotechnology companies have expanded and utilized Germany as their home locations due to ample research and testing facilities.
 A degree from an accredited German university in biotechnology can almost guarantee a position with a company upon graduation, either in Germany or anywhere in the world.